-- On 31 December 2023 the insurance business of CASLP Limited was transferred to CA under Part VII of the Financial Services and Markets Act 2000 following Court approval. - As part of a restructure of the Dutch division, the subsidiaries previously owned by Chesnara Holdings B.V., the intermediate holding company of Waard Leven N.V., Waard Schade N.V. and Scildon N.V., were transferred directly to Chesnara plc, and subsequently Chesnara Holdings B.V. was liquidated on 15 January 2024.
+- The shares of CASFS Limited and CASLPTS Limited were transferred from CASLP Limited to CA plc on 3 July 2024, making them subsidiaries of CA plc.
+Subsequently, CASLP Limited was deauthorised and then dissolved on 14 January 2025. - Following a restructure of the Dutch division in 2023 whereby the subsidiaries previously owned by Chesnara Holdings B.V., the intermediate holding company of Waard Leven N.V, Waard Schade N.V. and Scildon N.V., were transferred directly to Chesnara plc, Chesnara Holdings B.V. was subsequently liquidated on 15 January 2024.